dannsam/xenko-docs/manual/game-studio/game-settings.md

 ## Splash screen

-The **splash screen** is the displayed when your game starts.
+The **splash screen** is displayed when your game starts.
 The default is the Xenko splash screen.

 ![Settings](media/splash-screen.png)